 can admit no cure for the mischiefs of faction.
 A common passion or interest will be felt by a majority, and there is nothing to check the inducements to sacrifice the weaker party.
 Hence it is, that democracies have ever been found incompatible with personal security or the rights of property; and have, in general, been as short in their lives as they have been violent in their deaths.Most percipiently, John Adams wrote:

 Democracy never lasts long.
 It soon wastes, exhausts and murders itself.
-There was never a democracy that did not commit suicide.So much for the globalist causus belli: mere rubbish to flatter the propaganda-addled masses into believing that those in power somehow, against all the evidence, actually give a damn about what they think.
+There was never a democracy that did not commit suicide.So much for the globalist causus belli: mere rubbish to flatter the propaganda-addled masses into believing that those in power somehow, against all the evidence, actually give a damn about what they, the plebs, think.

 And, in fact, the thoughts of the masses, stupefied as they are by endless propaganda force-fed as education, political correctness, TV lies, degrading entertainment, and bogus Hollywood history, are not products of independent thought or moral conviction, but only the end product of the process of mental conditioning to which the masses have been subjected.